SuchitaGhadge/weather-app/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## API Key Integration
+Add your api-key from `https://openweathermap.org/` inside constants.ts file to make the application working.

 ## Features